vachacz/apache-camel-demo/README.md

 [ORDER] 1223 1
 [ORDER] 1223 4
 ```
-three files will be produced
+Three files will be produced

 **type_1.txt**
 ```